Architects want better 3D models – going digital is the answer

 At their core, digital 3D models bring construction projects to life in complete detail before they’re built.
 This can serve many purposes.

-From the photorealistic, real-world visuals to the exact construction specifications, digital 3D models represent every aspect of a property down to the finest detail both externally and internally.
-Add on features like fly-throughs and 3D rotation in space and architects have a complete model they can explore and use to present ideas and design concepts and understand the implications every change has on the property as a whole.
+From the photorealistic renderings and real-world visuals to the exact construction specifications, digital 3D models represent every aspect of a property down to the finest detail both externally and internally.
+Add on features like fly-throughs, 360 panoramas, and 3D rotation in space and architects have a complete model they can explore and use to present ideas and design concepts and understand the implications every change has on the property as a whole

 With simple testing and updating, architects and designers can work directly with clients and customers on the design and layout, whether that’s residential buyers choosing the interior design or commercial businesses assessing internal zoning to achieve maximum efficiency and the best return on investment.